smartdisk/appres-js/README.md

-# The AppRes JavaScript Library
+# The AppRes JavaScript & CSS